Arintia/markdown-previewer-v2/README.md

 - [Contact](#contact)

 ### About
 This is the second version of my markdown previewer.
 The code has been **completely** over-hauled as I wrote this one from scratch.
 Just like the previous one, customization has been at the forefront of my development process.
 As such, I took the pre-defined theming to the next level and gave the end-user the freedom to choose whichever color they want for both the background and the text.
 Furthermore, the new version introduces Dark Mode.
-For a full list of features, please check [Features](#features) Suggestions for further improvement are welcome.
+For a full list of features, please check [features](#features) Suggestions for further improvement are welcome.
 Check the to-do list down below for my current road map for this project.

 ### Features
 - Fully customizable colors for both input and output(new in v2)